thegooddocsproject/request-for-comment/rfc002-procope-blog.md

 ### Publication rights & ownership

 The creators of each piece will retain ownership of their pieces, and the Good Docs Project asks permission to publish that version of their piece in perpetuity.
-From a licensing perspective, we'll rely on what we have on our (website's licenses page)[https://thegooddocsproject.dev/licenses/].
-(Note: That is pending results of RFC004.)
+From a licensing perspective, that's covered as the results of RFC-004.

 Important elements to have on record regarding this topic: